000000d/discord-export/README.md

 }
 ```

-this JSON format should be very easy to work with. the array contains messages sent latest-oldest when looping top-bottom.
+This JSON format should be very easy to work with.
+The array contains messages sent latest-oldest when looping top-bottom.